 Our Ramdung and Parchamo expedition is one out of the box.
 Located directly on the border of the stunning Rolwaling and Khumbu regions of Nepal, Parchamo rises high above the Tesi Lapcha at 6187m.
 As we approach Parchamo trekking through the stunning Rolwaling valley, we pass Ramdung at 5930m.
-Ramdung is the perfect warm-up climb and acclimatisation strategy in the lead-up to climbing Parchamo.
+Ramdung is the perfect warm-up climb and acclimatization strategy in the lead-up to climbing Parchamo.

 Our less traveled route to these majestic mountains begins with a private bus charter from Kathmandu to Jagat at 1395m.
-From Jagat we commence our trek into the Rolwaling Himal, and before long are passing through some of the wildest mountain scenery imaginable.
+From Jagat, we commence our trek into the Rolwaling Himal, and before long are passing through some of the wildest mountain scenery imaginable.

-Ramdung and Parchamo itinerary includes plenty of rest days allowing for safe altitude acclimatisation.
+Ramdung and Parchamo itinerary includes plenty of rest days allowing for safe altitude acclimatization.
 This is an ideal trek and climb for people seeking a challenging experience and is suitable for those that haven’t attempted mountaineering previously.

-The scenic rewards of this seldom travelled trail are quite incredible, with rare close-up views of Gauri Shanker (7145m) and Menlungste (7181m) along with stunning panoramas east to Everest and the peaks of the Khumbu.
+The scenic rewards of this seldom traveled trail are quite incredible, with rare close-up views of Gauri Shanker (7145m) and Menlungste (7181m) along with stunning panoramas east to Everest and the peaks of the Khumbu.
 The villages are completely unspoiled, the forests pristine, and the people encountered spontaneous and hospitable.
-A remote and wild land in contrast with the tourist routes of the Khumbu.
+A remote and wildland in contrast with the tourist routes of the Khumbu.
 This trip is our signature “off the beaten track” and “away from everyone” adventure, culminating in climbs of Ramdung (5930m) and Parchamo (6187m).
 This trip provides the opportunity to successfully summit 2 Himalayan peaks with a warm-up climb of Ramdung leading into Parchamo.

 Arrive at Kathmandu (TIA) Tribhuvan International Airport and be transferred by our staff to your accommodation at The Hotel.
 Afternoon at leisure.
-In the evening enjoy a welcome dinner and drinks hosted by your Sherpa guides and leaders.
+In the evening enjoy a welcome dinner hosted by your Sherpa guides and leaders.

 After breakfast at Hotel followed by a morning sightseeing tour around Kathmandu.
 Afternoon at leisure.
-Our staff will be available in the afternoon to assist any guests that may need to make last minute purchases.
+Our staff will be available in the afternoon to assist any guests that may need to make last-minute purchases.

-After an early breakfast we drive from Kathmandu to Jagat at 1395m.
+After an early breakfast, we drive from Kathmandu to Jagat at 1395m.
 Here we commence camping.
 Overnight at Jagat (1395m).

 Today we trek from Jagat to Simigaon at 2025 m.
 After a gentle 2 – 3 hours walk we leave the main valley and continue east by the Tama Kosi (river) to Chhetchhet.
 After crossing the river, the path gains altitude up an impressive slope until we reach Simigaon.
-Simigaon is a Sherpa and Tamang village and is marked by its buddhist monastery, perched high above lodges in front of Mt.
+Simigaon is a Sherpa and Tamang village and is marked by its Buddhist monastery, perched high above lodges in front of Mt.
 Gaurishanker.
 Overnight at Simigaon (2025 m).

 This is the day we enter the beautiful Rolwaling valley.
 Through rhododendron and bamboo forests, the path climbs steadily to Kelche, a small village of Sherpa huts and tea-houses.
-After a short break we descend back to the river and reach our campsite on the Rolwaling Khola.
+After a short break, we descend back to the river and reach our campsite on the Rolwaling Khola.
 Overnight beside the Rolwaling Khola (2860 m).

 Our route today climbs gradually up the forested valley with excellent mountain views all day.
 Tonight we stay at Beding and from here we can see the Rolwaling’s highest summit – Melungtse at 7181 m.
 Beding is an old and small Sherpa village and the home of many Everest climbers.
-The old Buddhist monastery is located in the centre of the village and is well worth a visit.
+The old Buddhist monastery is located in the center of the village and is well worth a visit.
 Overnight at Beding (3690 m).

 Our walk to Na Gaon today at 4185 m is not too taxing.
-Na Gaon is situated just below the Tsho Rolpa glacier in a beautiful mountain valley with Chobutse (6685 m), Chugimago (6259 m) and Yalung Ri (5630 m) towering above.
+Na Gaon is situated just below the Tsho Rolpa glacier in a beautiful mountain valley with Chobutse (6685 m), Chugimago (6259 m), and Yalung Ri (5630 m) towering above.
 Overnight at Na Gaon (4185 m).